-Other comments from cross-checkers

 Description of technologies in CE11-1

 CE11-1.1 Very strong deblocking filtering with conditional activation signaling JVET-N0595

 In JVET-L0523, it was proposed to introduce a signaled activation flag, controlled by the encoder, to selectively disable strong deblocking on a CTU-by-CTU basis.
 To minimize the signaling overhead required for this flag, a conditional transmission of the activation flag is employed on a CTU-wise level based on the partitioning and residual coding information already present in the bit-stream.
 In other words, the activation flag is not signaled in each CTU but only in selected ones.
 As a result, Bjøntegaard delta (BD) rate increase caused by said flag (a 1-bit element) is less than 0.04 % on average.
 In CTUs for which no flag is transmitted, strong deblocking is always disabled, and the deblocking resorts to the conventional weaker filtering as known from HEVC.
 In JVET-L0523, the authors proposed the selective signaling of an in-loop filter control parameter (FCP) only in CTUs which are partitioned into fewer than A = 9 coding units (CUs) and in which residual coefficient coding, as indicated by a non-zero coded block flag (CBF), is employed in at least B = 1 of its transform units (TUs).
 In JVET-M0092, the abovementioned A+B condition for signaling of the FCPs was extended to cover slightly more CTUs while keeping the signaling rate at roughly the same level of less than about 0.05% of the mean bit-rate.
 Specifically, the FCP is now written to, and read from, the bit-stream (1) for all CTUs partitioned into fewer than A = 10 CUs and at least B = 1 coded TUs or, if no TU is coded with a non-zero CBF, (2) for CTUs partitioned into c CUs with 3 < c < A.